openformatproj/augmented-things/augmented-things/om2m/README.md

 ```
 $HOME/git/om2m/org.eclipse.om2m/org.eclipse.om2m.site.<ADN>-cse/target/products/<ADN>-cse/linux/gtk/x86_64
 ```
 (replace ```<ADN>``` with either ```in``` or ```mn```) and launch the ```./start.sh``` shell command.
 If MN is launched before the IN, its CSE won't go in execution before the infrastructure node is active: only after the IN becomes visible, indeed, the MN can register and expose its services.
-After this, start the corresponding Java application (from either Eclipse or by executing directly its .jar from Linux bash): this will activate the ADN.
+After this, start the corresponding Java applications (from either Eclipse or by executing directly its .jar from Linux bash): this will launch the ADNs and connect them with the underlying CSEs.
 IN and MNs can be executed on the same physical machine.

 ### ASNs
 To run an ASN, simply run its Java executable.
 Please notice that ```mecs.iot.proj.om2m.asn.sensor.App``` and ```mecs.iot.proj.om2m.asn.actuator.App``` are actually mockups used for testing.